jgonggrijp/rich-typed-pointers/Readme.md

 Cyclic ownership using `data_ptr` and `move` is possible with some effort, but cannot happen by accident.
 The datastructure designer is forced to consider what owns what, and naieve mistakes that would lead to cyclic ownership when using `std::shared_ptr` will not compile when using rich typed pointers.
 When cyclic ownership is created by design, it can also be undone.
 Cyclic ownership by design is illustrated in `example/linked_ring.cpp`.

 Note that rich typed pointers can never be part of multiple ownership cycles at the same time.
 This is a true impossibility because at any time exactly one pointer will own a given object.

+### Thread safety ###

+Dangling pointers and null pointers are guaranteed not to occur under normal usage if one of the following strategies is adopted:

+1. A pointer is owned by the common ancestor of all threads that share access to it, at or above the scope where all sharing threads are launched and joined.
+2. Threads transfer ownership in order to access a pointer, and non-owning threads do not keep any `weak_ptr` to the referenced object.

+As with all smart pointers, it is the responsibility of the user to prevent race conditions on the referenced object.
+Naturally, the inherent synchronization issue associated with reference counting does not apply to rich typed pointers.